ItalianoFrançaisDeutschEnglish

 2. Remote stage of the abstraction process.

 Anamnesis: the remote unfolding of the process and its earliest traces.
 Abstraction does not erupt suddenly into human history—it has deep roots, a prehistoric genesis.
 Already in the earliest stages of humanization, as symbolic capacities emerged and language took shape, a slow attempt began to escape the chaotic rhythm of nature and replace it with artificial structures of time and space. ¶ In this embryonic phase, the symbol—and with it, language, technical gestures, and dwelling—is not yet severed from the body or from reality, but begins to function as an instrument of symbolic domination.
 Time ceases to be experienced as an organic flow (seasons, pregnancies, lunar cycles) and becomes isomorphic, reducible to a codified sequence: calendar, hour, measurement.
 The same applies to space, which shifts from being a lived path to becoming homogeneous, isomorphic, an orderly grid—first in the village, then in the city. ¶ The domestication of nature thus begins primarily on a symbolic level, preceding any infrastructure or machine.
 The result is an incipient regularization of existence: a space-time grid that prepares the ground for the full activation of the process.
-This moment can be situated at the dawn of the Neolithic era, perhaps catalyzed by a real threat of extinction, which triggered latent human dispositions.
+This moment can be situated at the dawn of the Neolithic era, perhaps catalyzed by a real threat of extinction, which triggered latent human dispositions. ¶ The abstraction process is not a linear sequence of causes and effects, but a circle of co-constitution: its moments — the inability to endure reality, the redemptive aspiration, enmity, force-ideas and real abstractions (State, money, technique) — interactively determine and constitute each other in a positive feedback loop.
+Their exposition in separate paragraphs is a necessity of language, but does not imply a temporal sequence.

 Index Anthology André Leroi-Gourhan